 The multi-award winner passionately promotes and advocates for equalities among black, Asian and minority ethnic groups.
 Her dislikes are inequalities and unfairness.

-Wendy has also won numerous awards including winner of NHS Leadership Academy NHS@70 women leaders Award 2018 and winner of Top 100 women for LIFT EFFECT Star Award 2018.
+Wendy has also won numerous awards, including the winner of NHS Leadership Academy NHS@70 women leaders Award 2018 and the winner of Top 100 women for LIFT EFFECT Star Award 2018.

-David is Executive Director of the Dementia Alliance for Culture and Ethnicity (www.demace.com ) a UK social enterprise developed by local and national voluntary organisations working with dementia and is an independent writer and researcher on dementia support and services for black, Asian and minority ethnic communities with a number of journal publications of the issues.
+David is Executive Director of the Dementia Alliance for Culture and Ethnicity (www.demace.com ), a UK social enterprise developed by local and national voluntary organisations working with dementia and is an independent writer and researcher on dementia support and services for Black, Asian and minority ethnic communities with several journal publications of the issues.

 Cherron Inko-Tariah MBE

 Cherron Inko-Tariah MBE is an author, consultant, facilitator and coach.
 She is a former civil servant and has undertaken leadership roles in various policy and strategic positions across Whitehall, including working with Ministers and Permanent Secretaries.
 In 2012, after publishing her book: The Incredible Power of Staff Networks, Cherron founded The Power of Staff Networks consultancy where she provides a wide range of services.
 She is passionate about staff networks and the positive impact these can have on the individual and the organisation.